RicardoXXXXXX/Web-Notebook/README.md

-# Web-diary
+# Web Notebook
-This project provides a web application which allows users to CRUD diaries online.
+This project provides a web notebook application that allows users to CRUD notes online.

 ## Instructions
 * Please use the following command to install all the required node modules before running the server.